-You’re also going to have to buy an adjustment valve to take your pressure down, unless your compressor is good enough to do so without any fluctuations.
-This gun doesn’t come with valves like the Campbell-Hausfeld set does.
+You’re also going to have to buy an adjustment valve to take your pressure down unless your compressor is good enough to do so without any fluctuations.
+This gun doesn’t come with valves as the Campbell Hausfeld set does.

 It’s not quite a DeVilbiss.
 Those with skill and experience can do very well using the Graco-Sharpe, and professional results are certainly attainable.
 However, this one needs a bit more wrangling and isn’t as effortless to use.
 It can also produce a bit of orange peel texture if you don’t find just the right settings.
 If you’re a full-time auto worker who demands perfection, you’ll want to invest in the DeVilbiss below.